-- 4.2.1 The watching brief will be undertaken on all ground-breaking works associated with the development.
-The default response to the discovery of any archaeological material will be to allow its preservation in situ if at all possible.
-However, of this is not feasible, then the Watching Brief will include the excavation of any archaeological features encountered in order to establish the extent, condition, character, quality and date of any archaeological features impacted upon by these works. - 4.2.2 Where small discoveries (those requiring less than two hours to deal with) are encountered, these will be excavated and recorded in accordance with AOC Archaeology's standard practice (Appendix 7.9-7.11).
-Where larger, more significant discoveries are made (those requiring more than two hours to deal with) AOC Archaeology will immediately inform the client and CECAS, to describe the features, itemise the costs and propose a mitigation strategy, if appropriate, for their excavation.
-If CECAS agree to these works a supplementary Written Scheme of Investigation will be prepared, and the arrangements confirmed by fax or email.
-All excavation works will be undertaken in accordance with AOC Archaeology's standard procedures (Appendix 9). - 4.2.3 Should human remains be uncovered these will be treated in accordance with Scots Law, standard AOC Archaeology policy (Appendix 7.12), ClfA standard practice and in keeping with Historic Scotland's The Treatment of Human Remains in Archaeology.
+- 4.2.1 An experienced field archaeological officer will monitor all ground-breaking works as part of the project both in and around the church.
+Where small discoveries (those requiring less than two hours to deal with) are encountered, these will be excavated and recorded in accordance with AOC Archaeology's standard practice (Appendix 7.9-7.11). - 4.2.2 Should human remains be uncovered these will be treated in accordance with Scots Law, standard AOC Archaeology policy (Appendix 7.12), ClfA standard practice and in keeping with Historic Scotland's The Treatment of Human Remains in Archaeology (HS 2006).
 Any human remains which are encountered will initially be left in situ.
-Their removal will be a matter of discussion with the client and CECAS (who must be notified within 12 hours of their discovery).
-The Police will also be informed prior to the removal of any bone material. - 4.2.4 All excavation must be undertaken with a view to avoiding damage to any archaeological features or deposits which appear to be worthy of preservation in situ.
-No archaeological deposits should be entirely removed unless this is unavoidable, in agreement with CECAS.
+Their removal will be a matter of discussion with the client and Historic Scotland (who must be notified within 12 hours of their discovery).
+The Police will also be informed prior to the removal of any bone material. - 4.2.3 All excavation must be undertaken with a view to avoiding damage to any archaeological features or deposits which appear to be worthy of preservation in situ.
+No archaeological deposits should be entirely removed unless this is unavoidable.
 Where possible, significant archaeological material will be preserved in situ.
-In the event of the preservation in situ being unable to be adopted, any final report, artefact or ecofact analysis (Post-Excavation) and publication (if appropriate) will be fully funded by the client in accordance with a negotiated mitigation strategy that will comply with the Conditions for Planning Consent.
-Archaeological remains to be preserved in situ will be covered by terram and these areas backfilled. - 4.2.5 Within one month of the completion of all fieldwork the results of the archaeological works will be presented in the form of a written report.
-This report will synthesise the results of the fieldwork and determine the significance and extent of any archaeological features identified. - 4.2.6 The report will be prepared in accordance with current standard Historic Scotland procedural requirements and AOC Archaeology standard procedures.
-Specifically it will contain the following: - A summary of the background to the development and principal findings - Site location map - Detail of the site background, site location and development background - Objectives of the investigation - A detailed methodology - A full descriptive text detailing the features identified and an interpretation of their date and purpose A detailed architectural description of the site - Plans and elevations at an appropriate scale showing watching brief areas and features located - Appropriate lists and diagrams summarising the contexts and artefacts recovered and the records made of them - Analysis of the results of the works, including appropriate post-excavation appraisals - A selection of colour photographs used as plates to illustrate the report - Reproduced floor plans at an appropriate scale - A discussion bringing together the findings of the historical background and on-site investigations - Conclusions

-- All references listed, both cartographic and bibliographic - Appendices, including the photographic register and a copy of the entry into the 'Discovery and Excavation in Scotland' (DES). - 4.2.7 A draft copy of the report will be presented to the client for comments, after which a draft copy will be passed to the City of Edinburgh Council Archaeology Service for approval.
-Once approved, the City of Edinburgh Council Archaeology Service will receive a hard copy of the report for the HER together with a CD of a pdf of the report and the digital photographic record. - 4.2.8 The archive from these works will be prepared for deposition in the National Monuments Record of Scotland within 6 months of the completion of all on-site works.
-The project will also be entered into the Online AccesS to the Index of Archaeological InvestigationS (OASIS) website (a legal requirement), and an entry made and submitted to Discovery and Excavation in Scotland (DES), also a legal requirement. - 4.2.9 Finds of objects will be subject to the Scots Laws of Treasure Trove and Bona Vacantia and reported by the archaeological contractor to the Secretariat of the Treasure Trove Panel for disposal to an appropriate museum.
+Archaeological remains to be preserved in situ will be covered by terram and these areas backfilled. - 4.2.4 After the on-site work has been completed, a fully illustrated Watching Brief Report will be produced which will include the following: - Summary of the works undertaken; - The location and National Grid Reference of the site, including a location map showing the outline of the buildings; - Objectives of the work; - A detailed methodology; - Results of the watching brief, including details of features and/or artefacts found accompanied by relevant plans/sections where necessary; - Digital photographs used as plates to further illustrate the text if relevant; - A discussion on the results; - Fully referenced bibliography; - Photographic register as an Appendix; - 'Discovery and Excavation in Scotland' (DES) Entry as an Appendix; - 4.2.5 A draft copy of the report will be presented to the client for comments, after which a draft copy will be passed to CECAS (as advisors to the City of Edinburgh Council) for approval.
+Once approved, further hard copies will be supplied to the client as required in addition to a pdf of the report and photographs (as jpgs) on CD to CECAS.
+The project will also be entered into the Online AccesS to the Index of Archaeological InvestigationS (OASIS) website, a legal requirement, and an entry made and submitted to 'Discovery and Excavation in Scotland' (DES), also a legal requirement. - 4.2.6 The archive from these works will be prepared for deposition in the National Monuments Record of Scotland within 6 months of the completion of all archaeological works.

+4.3 Timetable

+4.3.1 The fieldwork will take place immediately subject to the agreement of the City of Edinburgh Council Archaeological Service to this Written Scheme of Investigation.
+It is anticipated that the initial historic building survey work will take no longer than a day to complete.
+The timing of the watching brief will be dependent on the schedule of the main contractor on site.

-5 Operational Factors
+5 OPERATIONAL FACTORS